-J E Cairnes - for Political Economy and kindred subjects

-Bryce-Tebb - for any Arts subject

-M M Dunlop - for subjects in Arts: Classics in particular

-G M Gardner - for History

-Amelia Gurney - for Classics

-Dinah James - a preference for an aspect of Tropical Medicine or related Global Health fields

-M T Meyer - for Mathematics or Natural Sciences

-Ethel Sargent - for Natural Sciences: Botany in particular

-Old Girtonians - any subject

-Pfeiffer - any subject

-Giulio Regeni - any subject

-Pamela Thayer - any subject
+J E Cairnes - for Political Economy and kindred subjects Bryce-Tebb - for any Arts subject M M Dunlop - for subjects in Arts: Classics in particular G M Gardner - for History Amelia Gurney - for Classics Dinah James - a preference for an aspect of Tropical Medicine or related Global Health fields M T Meyer - for Mathematics or Natural Sciences Ethel Sargent - for Natural Sciences: Botany in particular Old Girtonians - any subject Pfeiffer - any subject Giulio Regeni - any subject Irene Hallinan - any subject Menda Lambrinudi - any subject Pamela Thayer - any subject Sheila Lesley - Law, with a preference for those researching Intellectual, Environmental, Human Rights or Gender Equality Law.

-Approved as amended by Council 28 October 2022.
+Approved as amended by Council 28 October 2022; 10 November 2023.

-Ordinance XIII.
-I (b) - Doris Woodall Studentship Regulations
+Ordinance XIII.1 (b) - Doris Woodall Studentship Regulations

 - Under the bequest establishing the Doris Woodall Fund, the income of the fund may be used at Council's discretion for a Research Fellowship (see Ordinance IV.3) or for a Postgraduate Studentship. - 2) The Studentship, when awarded, shall be held by a postgraduate of any university whose field of research is in Economics or an allied subject.
 Preference shall be given to research of a political, economic, or sociological nature, and preference shall further be given if the research is into some contemporary problem that will make a contribution to international co- operation and concord. - 3) The award shall be made at a meeting of the Postgraduate Awards Committee in the Easter Term.
-The award shall be subject to confirmation by Council. - 4) The Studentship shall be awarded for one year only and is not normally renewable. - 5) In all other respects, the regulations and conditions for the Doris Woodall Studentship are the same as those for other Studentships (see Ordinance XIII.
-I (a)).
+The award shall be subject to confirmation by Council. - 4) The Studentship shall be awarded for one year only and is not normally renewable. - 5) In all other respects, the regulations and conditions for the Doris Woodall Studentship are the same as those for other Studentships (see Ordinance XIII.I (a)).